220.127.116.11 Special RA rules for people in accommodation for older people (life interest rules)

 RA is payable to eligible people for regular rent-type payments such as maintenance fees that the person makes to the owner.
 These payments exclude any amounts that constitute the EC.

-Act reference: SSAct section 12 Retirement village definitions, section 12A Granny flat definitions, section 12B Sale leaseback definitions, section 12C Special residence and residents definitions
+Act reference: SSAct section 12 Retirement villages definitions, section 12A Granny flat definitions, section 12B Sale leaseback definitions, section 12C Special residence and residents definitions

 The EC for a person residing in a retirement village is the amount paid by the person upon entering the village.
 The person's EC should be compared to the extra allowable amount applicable at time of entry.